-Analysis | Parsing Trump’s ‘there won’t be a transfer’ of power comments
+Analysis | Parsing Trump’s ‘there won’t be a transfer’ comments

 If we stop and pick this apart, it’s obviously misleading and centered on self-preservation, as surely as was his response in that 2016 debate.
 But the result is stark.
 The result is the president of the United States saying not that he’ll accept the results of the election but that “we’re going to have to see what happens.”

-The result is the president saying, “Get rid of the ballots and you’ll have a very trans — we’ll have a very peaceful — There won’t be a transfer, frankly.
-There’ll be a continuation."
+The result is the president saying, “Get rid of the ballots and you’ll have a very trans-, we’ll have a very peaceful — there won’t be a transfer, frankly.
+There’ll be a continuation.”
 As though he’s advocating stepping away from voting itself or advocating that he simply be granted another four years.

-It’s a fools errand to try to translate Trump in part because he’ll deny what he actually meant without any qualms whatsoever.
+It’s a fool’s errand to try to translate Trump, in part because he’ll deny what he actually meant without any qualms whatsoever.
 But, assuming the above distillation is accurate, it’s disconcerting for a reason other than Trump apparently embracing the elimination of democracy.
 It’s disconcerting because it reinforces that Trump’s interest in appearing to be victorious remains a primary concern.